 formal scientific writings, he was known to have informally remarked that

 he could never catch God at work.
-Given such a notion, one might
+One might

 consider it a bit presumptuous to think that one ever could.
 With

-that, one might consider it even more presumptuousness to think that
+that, one might also consider it even more presumptuousness to think that

 archaic scripture or personal religious belief should dictate either to